Riot Women: Production

 Sally Wainwright is writer and executive producer on the series which was announced in August 2023 under the title Hot Flush.
 In April 2024, Wainwright revealed the title had been changed to Riot Women and the project had a song about HRT called "Seeing Red".
 This and other original songs were created for the series by Hanni Pidduck and Clara Townsend of the Brighton duo ARXX.
 The actors learned to play the instruments they play on screen.

 The cast is led by Lorraine Ashbourne, Joanna Scanlan, Tamsin Greig, Rosalie Craig, and Amelia Bullmore.
 In September 2024, Anne Reid, Sue Johnston, Taj Atwal, Claire Skinner, Peter Davison, Amit Shah, Kevin Doyle and Chandeep Uppal were confirmed in the cast.

 Filming took place in Hebden Bridge in Yorkshire in June and July 2024.

-Riot Women creator, writer, director and executive producer Sally Wainwright said: "I'm having a whole new buzz of excitement about the show as we bring it together in the edit, and I can't wait to share it with everyone!"
+Wainwright said: "I'm having a whole new buzz of excitement about the show as we bring it together in the edit, and I can't wait to share it with everyone!"
+The series was renewed by the BBC in November 2025.